briatte/euspeech/README.md

 # HOWTO

 The main entry point is `make.r`.

-Adjust the `sample` setting to _n_ / 10 where _n_ is the maximum number of random speech acts that you want to download.
+Adjust the `sample` setting to _n_ / 10 where _n_ is the maximum number of random plenary statements to download.

 # CODEBOOK

 Running the makefile returns the following objects to `dtm.rda`:

-* The `D` object holds the document-term matrix of all scraped items that were delivered in English (~ 80% of all items).
+* The `D` object holds the document-term matrix of all scraped items that were delivered in English.
 * The `speeches` object holds the speech full text and (selected) metadata:
   * `id`: the MEP unique identifier of the speaker (integer)
   * `leg`: the legislature (integer)
   * `date`: the date of the item (yyyy-mm-dd)
-  * `lang`: the language of the item (2-letter code)
+  * `lang`: the language of the item (2-letter code; 80% of all items are in English)
   * `corpus`: whether the item is part of the document-term matrix (see note)
   * `title`: the title of the speech (often uninformative)
   * `proc`: the procedure code of the speech (used to get the next three columns)